A Guide To Help You Master B2B Marketing On LinkedIn

 You can view detailed information on the audience of your ads, identify your most effective ads, review what works and what doesn’t, and use the information to refine your marketing strategy.

-It is also a boon for your content marketing efforts.
+It's also a boon for your content marketing efforts.
 You can view click-through rates (CTR), engagement, impressions, and more.
-This will not only aid your current marketing efforts but it provides useful information that will be used in future marketing campaigns.
+This will not only aid your current marketing efforts, but it provides useful information that will be used in future marketing campaigns.